Vancouver Vision Council has always been annoyed by Motor Scooters!

 RICHMOND,BC: When the City of Richmond discovered that motorcycle commuters were trying to visit the tourist village of Steveston, they knew that extra vigilance would be required to discourage motor-cycle parking in the village itself.
 Richmond Traffic Bylaw #5870 says" . . . no driver shall park any vehicle otherwise than between the lines or markings indicating the limits of a parking stall".
 These clever parking spaces are designed to confuse motor-cyclists, and when they try parking "otherwise than between the lines", traffic enforcement officers promptly ticket the confused offender!
 Richmond makes a huge financial surplus from ticketing motorcycles.

 Saskatoon Takes Aim at Scooter Anarchy, Kills Parking Freebies!

 SASKATOON,SK: Significant numbers of Saskatoon citizens have been found to be avoiding public transit by driving to work on 2-wheel motor-scooters.
 These tiny vehicles are able to scoot about using very little fuel, but they can also be parked for free in little nooks and crannies, often in doorways or behind dumpsters.
-Transit administrators are upset since they see the scooter drivers as avoiding paying transit fares, or shirking their civic duty to ride bicycles.
-Saskatoon City council is now trying to rectify this imbalance by towing and impounding scooters, and by restricting motorcycle parking.
+As in Vancouver, transit administrators are upset since they see the scooter drivers as avoiding paying transit fares, or shirking their civic duty to ride bicycles.
+Saskatoon City council is now trying to rectify this imbalance by ticketing, towing, and impounding scooters, and by restricting motorcycle parking.